Exploring Jo'burg with Gandhi

 Protestors got together at the Empire Theatre in Ferreira Street (between Fox and Commissioner Streets), now a rather nondescript Ferreira House, where passive resistance was born.
 Gandhi spoke to the protestors, with the theme of "violence begets violence".

-Protestors then marched through Johannesburg, were arrested and thrown into prison at The Fort, a place which Gandhi got to know well over the following years - he was sentenced to spend time there at least four times.
+marched through Johannesburg, were arrested and thrown into prison at The Fort, a place which Gandhi got to know well over the following years - he was sentenced to spend time there at least four times.

 The Fort, of course, is still on Hospital Hill, but is shortly to be incorporated into the new Constitutional Court complex.